UCLA-SSC/spa-drupal/public/sites/all/modules/popups/README.txt

   LIMITATIONS
   ------------------------------------------------------------------------------------
   Does not work with tinymce.
 Unlikely to work with other WYSIWYG's.
+(Is this still true?)
+  Conflicts with:
+    Devel Theme Developer module.

   HOW TO USE THE POPUPS API
   ------------------------------------------------------------------------------------